nicoaugereau/AlexaAWSLambdaJeedom/README.md

 -------------
 - Open Alexa Developer Console and Create Skill
 - Copy the file 'interaction-model.json' in JSON editor
+- Adapt sentences for English or French.
-- You can change or add utterrances, actions in action slot or places in place slot
+- You can change or add utterrances, actions in action slot, places in place slot...
 - Save
+- Build the model
 - Open AWS Developer console
 - Create an empty lambda function
-- Select Execution : Node.js 8.10
+- Select Execution : Node.js 10.x
 - Download the zip from this repository in the Amazon Developer Console
 - Add the Alexa Skill kit trigger and set it up with the Alexa Skill ID
 - Enter the AWS ID in the Alexa console
-- Build the model
 - Add your Jeedom configuration to 'config.js' file.
-Adapt sentences for English or French

 **Capabilities**
 -------------